thiru/snav/README.md

 * [xdotool](https://github.com/jordansissel/xdotool)
 * Common Lisp

-## Building
+## Running

-I prefer to use [roswell](https://github.com/roswell/roswell) to easily build an executable from source:

-    ros build snav.ros
+Just grab the snav executable from releases.
+See the *Config* section for command examples.
+You can also just run *snav help*.

 ## Config